Mt. Vernon School Corporation Awarded IDOE Robotics Competition Grant for Second Consecutive Year

 “This grant has been extremely helpful in trying to grow a strong Robotics program at MV,” said Lisa Pluckebaum, STEM teacher and robotics coach at Mt.
 Vernon Intermediate School.
 “By introducing these experiences early, we hope to help our students build the skills they would need to compete and hopefully spark interest in future STEM careers.”

-MVCSC launched a competitive robotics team just three years ago at Mt.
-Vernon Middle School.
-Since then, interest among students has grown rapidly, creating a greater need for funding to support new teams and expanded programming.
+Student interest in joining MVCSC robotics clubs has surged, creating an increased demand for funding to launch new teams and expand program opportunities.
 The 2024–2025 grant allowed the district to invest in equipment, parts, workspace improvements, coach stipends, and travel expenses for competitions.

 Thanks to this support, a competitive robotics team was launched at Fortville Elementary School last year and has now expanded to include Mt.
-Vernon Intermediate School as well.
+Vernon Intermediate School (MVIS) as well.
+The MVIS Robotics teams learned about this year’s competition – Mix and Match!
+In the photo, they are working on setting up the robotics playing field.

 MVCSC Curriculum Director Scott Shipley shared, “It’s a great opportunity for our students to get that hands-on learning experience, work together, work on STEM and robotics, and compete against other schools’ teams.”